 Sling TV also utilizes geographic blocks for content.
 Anyone hoping to access the service from overseas will need to use a proxy method of some sort.
 Before the change in account creation, if you created an account from overseas then tried to access Sling TV, you would receive a cancellation email from Sling.
 The site still utilizes software to detect and automatically block your access.

 While you can’t get around the account creation hurdle easily, there are two primary ways to get around the geographic content blocks: DNS proxies and VPNs.
-We recommend VPNs, and in particular, IPVanish.
+We recommend VPNs, and in particular, ExpressVPN.
 From our experience, it’s consistently the fastest and most reliable VPN on the market.
 We do not recommend using a DNS proxy.

 Use a VPN to Access Sling TV